XM-Tan/MFINet/README.md

 ## This repo is built for the paper: A Novel Zero-Shot Remote Sensing Scene Classification Network Based on Multimodal Feature Interaction
 ### [<a href="https://doi.org/10.1109/JSTARS.2024.3414499">Paper</a>]

+# Abstract
+Zero-shot classification models aim to recognize image categories that are not included in the training phase by learning seen scenes with semantic information.
+This approach is particularly useful in remote sensing since it can identify previously unseen classes.
+However, most zero-shot remote sensing scene classification approaches focus on matching visual and semantic features, while disregarding the importance of visual feature extraction, especially regarding local-global joint information.
+Furthermore, the visual and semantic relationships have not been thoroughly investigated due to the separate analysis of these features.
+To address these issues, we propose a novel zero-shot remote sensing scene classification network based on multimodal feature interaction (MFINet).
+Specifically, the MFINet deploys hybrid image feature extraction networks, combining convolutional neural networks and an improved Transformer, to capture local discriminant information and long-range contextual information, respectively.
+Notably, we design a crossmodal feature fusion (CMFF) module to facilitate the multimodal feature interaction, thereby enhancing relevant information in both the visual and semantic domains.

 # Getting Started
 ## Installation
 ### Step 1: Clone the MFINet repository: